How to trade shares in football clubs

-Rangers shares are traded on the LSE.
+Rangers shares (RFC) are traded on the London Stock Exchange.
 The club was admitted to the AIM market in 2012, a few months after it entered liquidation due to a £9 million tax non-payment issue.
 After its first year of trading, it reported operating losses of £14.4 million and, though the figure decreased over the years, it reported debts of £13 million in 2018.

 What to bear in mind before buying football club shares

 Trading, on the other hand, enables you to predict share price movements without owning the underlying asset – and you can go long or short.
 This means that you can speculate on rising as well as falling prices.
 You also don’t need all the capital upfront, as you’ll trade using leverage.
 All you need to open a position is a small deposit called margin.
-Keep in mind that leverage magnifies both potential profits and possible losses, and you could lose more than your initial deposit.
-This makes it vital that you manage your risk properly.
+Keep in mind that leverage could magnify potential profits, but it will do the same for any losses.

 1 Forbes, 2019.